alpdias/instagram-bot/README.md

-# Python bot for use with Instagram
+# Python bot to use with Instagram

-Python bot to view stories, like and comment on Instagram photos using webdrivers and scranping.
+Python bot to view stories, like and comment on photos on Instagram, using webdrivers and scranping.

 * Script to like: <strong>100%</strong> - Updated (2020/09/26)</br>
 * Script to like and comment: <strong>100%</strong> - Updated (2020/09/26)</br>